 Portion Size: How Many Baby Back Ribs Per Person

-Plan for about 6 ribs per adult diner, or about ½ pound.
+Plan for a portion size of about 6 baby back ribs per adult diner, or about ½ pound.
 If you’ve got other meat, reduce to perhaps 4 ribs each.
 You know — or don’t.

 How to Prepare Baby Back Ribs for Smoking

-Pretty much the same process here as for spare ribs.
+Preparing baby back ribs for smoking is pretty much the same process as for spare ribs.
 The only difference is they’re curved, so you may have a bit more difficulty removing the membrane.
 If you skipped right to the baby back ribs section, scroll back up to spare ribs to learn what you need to do.

 How to Cook Baby Back Ribs in a Smoker